mnghsn/dotfiles/README.md

 My personal configuration files.

 I use and maintain these files on Ubuntu-based distributions.
-There is no guarantee that they will work correctly on other systems.
+It may not work well on other platforms.

 ## Installation

-This installation step requires **cURL** and **git**.
+This installation step requires **cURL**.

 ```bash
 $ curl -fsSL https://raw.githubusercontent.com/jmlntw/dotfiles/master/bin/dotfiles | bash